Karen Cobb and Norman in Times Square after their first appearance on Good Morning America

 Owner & Trainer - Karen Cobb

 Karen grew up in a family of veterinarians.
 She started training dogs in 1994.
 Her first dogs were two Shiba Inus, which is a breed not known for being obedient.
 Training Shibas is actually similar to training a cat.
 Karen competed in agility and obedience competition with them and they were ranked in the top 5 for their breed in the country in both sports.
-She studied psychology in college, read many books, apprenticed under talented trainers, attended many training seminars and classes and began training dogs professionally in 1997.
+She studied psychology at the University of Miami, read many books, apprenticed under talented trainers, attended many training seminars and classes and began training dogs professionally in 1997.
 She focused mostly on behavior and problem solving as well as aggression problems.